SOAS Standing Order X: Academic Staff: Dismissal, Discipline and Grievance Procedures and Related Matters

 4. Hearing, appeal and grievance panels

-(1) Any panel established pursuant to clauses 8(1), 10(ii)(d) and (h), 14(2), 17(2) and 18(5) of this Standing Order shall consist of three persons, none of whom shall previously have had any involvement with the case, at least one of whom shall be a lay member of Governing Body and one a member drawn from a list agreed from time to time by Academic Board.
+(1) Any panel established pursuant to clauses 8(1), 10(ii)(d) and (h), 14(2), 17(2) and 18(5) of this Standing Order shall consist of three persons, none of whom shall previously have had any involvement with the case, at least one of whom shall be a lay member of the Board of Trustees and one a member drawn from a list agreed from time to time by Academic Board.

 (2) At any panel within sub-clause (1) above, the member of staff shall be entitled to be represented or assisted by any person.

-(3) Any panel within sub-clause (1) above shall give a reasoned decision in writing which shall be provided to the member of staff and reported to the Governing Body.
+(3) Any panel within sub-clause (1) above shall give a reasoned decision in writing which shall be provided to the member of staff and reported to the Board of Trustees.

 PART II: REDUNDANCY